-Following Dixit and Stiglitz (1977), Melitz (2003) only allowed for horizontal differentiation.
-No good was higher "quality" than any other, in the sense that consumers would be willing to buy a greater quantity at the same price.
+An important question is whether or not the proliferation of voluntary standards has helped to avert the "race to the bottom" following trade liberalization.
+The literature on voluntary standards and international trade has produced a fairly consistent and highly suggestive set of results, but the empirical work has proceeded without a strong theoretical underpinning.
+The work presented here fills that gap by building on the heterogeneous firms and trade (HFT) framework developed in Melitz (2003).
 Subsequent work has modified the original framework to allow for vertical differentiation without losing the tractability of the original HFT.
 Johnson (2010), Baldwin and Harrigan (2011) and Kugler and Verhoogen (2012) modified the HFT framework to incorporate vertical differentiation by allowing quality to enter the utility function as a demand-shifter.
-Holding price constant, high-quality goods receive a larger budget share than low-quality goods.
+Holding price constant, high-quality goods receive a larger budget share than low-quality goods.2